|

 I paid for my own things.
 Gathered our bags.
 And limped out with my sobbing 5 year old still attached to my leg.

-In the van as we talked things through I asked her if she wanted to return what she had bought - She told me, no. She wanted those things.
-But she wanted her money too!
+In the van as we talked things through I asked her if she wanted to return what she had bought -

 I tried making her understand it just didn't work that way, but wasn't sure she really got it.